RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Notes-for-compiling-on-OpenSuSE.md

 The above instructions also work for OpenSuSE Tumbleweed, with one exception.

-On Tumbleweed, the shortcut in the "Developmnet" Category doesn't appear in the UI.
+On Tumbleweed, the shortcut in the "Development" Category doesn't appear in the UI.
 The program itself works fine though when launched manually from the command line.